terjeio/grblHAL/drivers/ESP32/README.md

 ---

+__Update 2019-08-01:__ Now uses code for keypad and SD card options from common plugins.
+Added support for Trinamic TMC2130 plugin (currently via SPI <> I2C bridge).

+__NOTE:__ If plugins are to be used `driver.h` and `CMakeLists.txt` has to be updated.
+Details can be found in these files.

 __Update 2018-12-14:__ Prototype [CNC BoosterPack](https://github.com/terjeio/CNC_Boosterpack) "motherboard" up and running.

 The board has an 8-bit I2C IO-expander and a micro SD card socket on board.
 Option to use EEPROM on BoosterPack for settings.